songproducer/nefarious-capsicum/_posts/2015-12-01-introducing-monero.md

 * People explicitly seeking privacy usually mix coins, losing value in fees or fraud.
 * Poor fungibility - exchanges can confiscate your bitcoins if they suspect they were involved in criminal transactions.

 Like Bitcoin, Monero has a similar amount in total supply (18.4 million) of which around 10.2 million are already generated.
-It's worth pointing out that Monero's supply differs to Bitcoin because it has continual inflation (less than 1% per year) when the 18.4 million mark is reached (in about 10 years).
+It's worth pointing out that Monero's supply differs to Bitcoin because it has continual inflation (less than 1% per year) when the 18.4 million mark is reached (2022).

 Another small difference is that Monero's reward is smoothly varying with the difficulty retargeting at every block.